Is Tick Spray Bad for Dogs

 PROTECTION

-Flea & Tick Spray by PawPurity contains 11 powerful natural repellents safe for dogs and cats of all ages and breeds and NO pesticides such as: Pyrethroids, organophosphates, amitraz, permethrin, phenothrin, deet, methoprene, pyriproxyfen, picaridin and imidacloprid.
+Flea & Tick Spray by PawPurity contains 11 powerful natural repellents safe for dogs and cats of all ages and breeds and NO pesticides such as: pyrethroids, organophosphates, amitraz, permethrin, phenothrin, deet, methoprene, pyriproxyfen, picaridin and imidacloprid.

 INGREDIENTS